 - Privacy is one of the most important design feature: the consultation launched by the ECB in October 2020 revealed that privacy is considered as the most important feature of a digital euro by both citizens and professionals; this was also confirmed by different focus groups.
 Design decisions are still open, and this situation results in a wide range of opportunities for configuring the product with an effective data protection by design approach.

 - More control over personal data and security: assuming that the development of CBDC will follow a strict data-protection-by-design and by-default approach, a CBDC could increase data protection and security in digital payments and provide payers more control over their personal data.

-- Enhanced anonymity in the payment process: privacy-enhancing technologies could be used for enhancing anonymity within the entire payment process while permitting auditability only in pre-determined lawful cases, as for preventing money laundering, counter terrorism financing and tax evasion.
+- Enhanced possibility to have anonymity in the payment process: privacy-enhancing technologies could be used to enhance the way anonymity is wired within the entire payment process while allowing the auditing only in pre-determined lawful cases, such as preventing money laundering, counter terrorism financing and tax evasion.

 Negative foreseen impacts on data protection:

-- Wrong design choices might worsen data protection issues: payment data already reveals very sensitive aspects of a person.
+- Wrong design choices might worsen data protection issues in digital payments: payment data already reveals very sensitive aspects of a person.
 Wrong design choices in the underlying technological infrastructure might exacerbate the privacy and data protection issues that already exists in the digital payment landscape.
-For example, transactional data could be unlawfully used for credit evaluation and cross selling initiatives.
+For example, transactional data could be unlawfully used for credit evaluation and cross-selling initiatives.